owenvt/SmartDTA/README.md

 If there is an issue with "smartdta.dbd" try recompiling it.
 It is simply a compiled version of "export network.rsc" which is included.

-SmartDTA.jar is the compiled java source code which is inlcuded.
+SmartDTA.jar is the compiled java source code which is included.
 It is used for converting csvs back and forth between TransCAD and DTALite formats.